 Main Modificati on Origin Section / Policy / Paragraph Page (Submission Document) Description of Proposed Focused Change District is extremely low, the Council will explore opportunities for cross boundary working in this regard.
 Alternatively, SANG may be provided by developers for individual developments where it complies with Natural England's guidelines and there is an appropriate contribution to strategic access management and monitoring.
 In all cases SANGs will need to be agreed with Natural England.
 Footnote: As shown on the Proposals Map MM 5.28 Part of proposed text deleted as unrealistic expectation about change.
-Policy CS20 and Explanatory Text Paras 5.111, 5.112, 5.115 75 Amend point (b) of the policy as follows: b) The retention of the individual identity of separate settlements and parts thereof Ensuring that new development is appropriate in terms of location, scale and design in the context of the existing settlement form, pattern and character Amend second sentence of paragraph 5.111 as follows: about change. and 5.116.
-Having an understanding of these processes and the way the historic environment of the District has influenced settlement patterns, the individual identity of separate settlements and their the sense of place of particular areas, is essential when accommodating future development.
+Policy CS20 and Explanatory Text Paras 5.111, 5.112, 5.115 and 5.116.
+75 b) The retention of the individual identity of separate settlements and parts thereof Ensuring that new development is appropriate in terms of location, scale and design in the context of the existing settlement form, pattern and character Amend second sentence of paragraph 5.111 as follows: Having an understanding of these processes and the way the historic environment of the District has influenced settlement patterns, the individual identity of separate settlements and their the sense of place of particular areas, is essential when accommodating future development.
 Delete the first two sentences of paragraph 5.112 as follows: The ability of a particular area to accommodate future growth without it having any adverse effects on its character will continue to be an important factor when considering the future location and nature of development.
 It is essential that new development